jbelcher-mit/TEALsim/README.md

 The TEALsim Java 3D Visualizations

+Last update of documentation in word_doc folder February 2 2025

 This is simulation software developed by the TEAL Project at MIT.

 TEAL is an active engagement model for teaching introductory physics.